A Generalized Approach to Relaxation Time of Magnetic Nanoparticles With Interactions: From Superparamagnetism to Glassy Dynamics: Article Text

 In conclusion, the utilization of Brown's framework to model the magnetic behavior of MNPs with dipolar interactions provides a meaningful contribution to understanding the transition from weakly to strongly interacting magnetic systems, extending to spin-glass transitions.
 When interparticle interactions are negligible, the relaxation of magnetic nanoparticles follows the standard Néel–Brown law as derived from escape‐rate theory: a single energy barrier \(\Delta E\) (or a narrow distribution of barriers) leads to a narrow distribution of relaxation times and an Arrhenius‐type plot that yields physically reasonable values for the anisotropy constant and the prefactor \(\tau_0\).
 As interactions become weak but nonzero, for example in dilute dispersions, the Néel–Brown framework could still represent experimental results with minor modifications: dipolar or exchange coupling shifts the effective barrier up (DBF) or down (MT) without altering the fundamental Boltzmann‐law kinetics, or can be absorbed into a mean‐field correction (VF or \(T^*\) models) that effectively modifies the thermal energy scale \(k_B T\).
 Hence, existing theories and models provide a valuable approximation for the behavior of MNPs with weak magnetic interactions, but they fail to clarify the transition from weak to strong interaction behaviors.
 The DBF, MT, and VF (or \(T^*\)) models assume thermodynamic equilibrium under the Boltzmann-Gibbs distribution, which holds only for non-interacting systems.
-This assumption fails for dipole-coupled MNPs ensembles, where long-range correlations and collective interactions make the system's entropy non-extensive.
-The theory presented here not only predicts the spin-glass transition temperature for these systems but also offers insights into both the increased and decreased relaxation times observed experimentally, from weak to strong interactions.
-Additionally, it provides an innovative interpretation of the cut-off temperature, $T_{cut-off}$, as a spin-glass transition, under the Tsallis distribution framework, thus advancing the ongoing scientific discussions surrounding this phenomenon.
+This assumption becomes increasingly limited for ensembles of dipole-coupled magnetic nanoparticles, where long-range correlations and collective interactions lead to deviations from Boltzmann statistics.
+Within this context, the theoretical framework presented here provides an effective description of the experimentally observed relaxation dynamics across regimes ranging from weak to strong interactions, capturing both the decrease and the increase of the relaxation time with growing dipolar coupling.

+Moreover, the emergence of a cut-off temperature, $T_{\mathrm{cut\text{-}off}}$, naturally characterizes the onset of glassy freezing dynamics within the Tsallis-based formalism and offers an alternative interpretation of experimental relaxation data, contributing to ongoing discussions on collective freezing phenomena in interacting magnetic nanoparticle systems.